Blue Grey Marble (Azulado) 4-6mm 25kg

-25kg bag of Azulado Grey 4-6mm, washed and dried genuine marble aggregate.
+25kg bag of Blue Grey Marble (Azulado) 4-6mm, washed and dried genuine marble aggregate.
 Azulado Grey is exclusive to Vuba, a premium quality blue grey aggregate.

 you need to